How to Scrape Google Maps

 ]

-We can see that just with a few lines of clever code we can scrape business data from google maps.
+We can see that just with a few lines of clever code we can scrape Google Maps for business.
 We focused on a few visible details but there's more information available in the HTML body like reviews, news articles and various classification tags.

 FAQ